Alternative Garden Design Ideas – Backyard Mini-lands

 The best approach would be to designate certain areas for the elements of the mini-land, much like how prominent towns and cities are punctuated by vast, green spaces in countries that have the luxury of space at their disposal.
 Installing PVC Post & Rail Fencing around the mini-garden area could be a great way to segregate lands if you are growing different kinds of plants, say, or want to keep your pets away from some of the greenery.
 It can also be like the finishing touch to the whole landscape and serve as a deterrent for any intruders as well.

-Also, a general rule of thumb would be to keep that part of the garden which houses the mini-land models under some sort of cover from the elements, even if not completed covered up.
+Also, a general rule of thumb would be to keep that part of the garden that houses the mini-land models under some sort of cover from the elements, even if not completely covered up.
 For instance, if you do indeed have something like running train models, they should be stationed under the protection of the decking overnight, when not running…

 You may also like